-Orographic precipitation is a critical driver of the Earth's water budget (Jiang, 2003), particularly as it affects amount and distribution of snowpack at high elevations and thus freshwater supply and water security during the warm season (Serreze et al., 1999; Bales et al., 2006; Viviroli et al., 2007b; Blanchet et al., 2009; Mott et al., 2014; Sarmadi et al., 2019).
-On shorter time scales, orographic precipitation may contribute concur in generating floods (Buzzi et al., 1998; Galewsky and Sobel, 2005; Panziera et al., 2015), as well as trigger in triggering landslides and avalanches (Roe, 2005).
-A feature of both stratiform and convective systems (Roe, 2005), orographic precipitation introduces sharp transitions between wet, windward and dry, leeward slopes that are ubiquitous across continents (rain shadows, see Houston and Hartley, 2003; Anders et al., 2006; Galewsky, 2009; Viale and Nuñez, 2011).
-Because these mechanisms shape local climates , ecosystems, and societies and ecosystem services (see Michalet et al., 2003; Roe, 2005; Poschlod, 2015, and references therein).
-Thus, better understanding, gaining a better understanding of how precipitation interacts with elevation has important implications within and beyond Geosciences.

-Orographic precipitation has already been subject of extensive research (Bonacina, 1945; Sarker, 1966; Alpert, 1986; Barros and Kuligowski, 1997; Smith and Barstad, 2004; Roe, 2005; Smith, 2006; Rotunno and Houze, 2007; Allamano et al., 2009; Avanzi et al., 2015; Napoli et al., 2019; Ruelland, 2020).
-The emerging consensus is that distribution, intensity, and duration of orographic precipitation depend on three main modulating factors (Rotunno and Houze, 2007): synoptic-circulation patterns, intensity of mesoscale lifting along slopes, and timing of water condensation through convection and turbulence.
-Interactions across these three primary factors are notoriously elusive, with cloud microphysics, local terrain heterogeneity, and boundary-layer thermodynamics challenging the somewhat naive notion that precipitation increases with elevation (see Roe, 2005, for a review).
-For example, Napoli et al. (2019) have showed shown a saturation-like effect in orographic enhancement above ~1000 m ASL in the Alps, associated with a monotonous increase in annual-precipitation variability with elevation.
+- 20 Orographic precipitation is a critical driver of the Earth's water budget (Jiang, 2003), particularly as it affects amount and distribution of snowpack at high elevations and thus freshwater supply and water security during the warm season (Serreze et al., 1999; Bales et al., 2006; Viviroli et al., 2007b; Blanchet et al., 2009; Mott et al., 2014; Sarmadi et al., 2019).
+On shorter time scales, orographic precipitation may contribute generating floods (Buzzi et al., 1998; Galewsky and Sobel, 2005; Panziera et al., 2015), as well as trigger landslides and avalanches (Roe, 2005).
+A feature of both stratiform and convective systems - 25 (Roe, 2005), orographic precipitation introduces sharp transitions between wet, windward and dry, leeward slopes that are ubiquitous across continents (rain shadows, see Houston and Hartley, 2003; Anders et al., 2006; Galewsky, 2009; Viale and Nuñez, 2011; Da Ronco et al., 2020).
+These mechanisms shape local climates, ecosystems, and societies (see Michalet et al., 2003; Roe, 2005; Poschlod, 2015, and references therein).
+Thus, better understanding how precipitation interacts with elevation has important implications within and beyond Geosciences. - Orographic precipitation has already been subject of extensive research (Bonacina, 1945; Sarker, 1966; Alpert, 1986; Barros and Kuligowski, 1997; Smith and Barstad, 2004; Roe, 2005; Smith, 2006; Rotunno and Houze, 2007; Allamano et al., 2009; Avanzi et al., 2015; Napoli et al., 2019; Ruelland, 2020).
+The emerging consensus is that distribution, intensity, and duration of orographic precipitation depend on three modulating factors (Rotunno and Houze, 2007): synoptic-circulation patterns, intensity of mesoscale lifting along slopes, and timing of water condensation through convection and turbulence.
+Interactions - across these three primary factors are notoriously elusive, with cloud microphysics, local terrain heterogeneity, and boundarylayer thermodynamics challenging the somewhat naive notion that precipitation increases with elevation (see Roe, 2005, for a review).
+For example, Napoli et al. (2019) have showed a saturation-like effect in orographic enhancement above \sim 1000 m ASL in the Alps, associated with a monotonous increase in annual-precipitation variability with elevation.
 This saturation effect was also highlighted by Blanchet et al. (2009) for mean and maximum snowfall across Switzerland.
-Avanzi et al. (2015) observed increased variability in extreme-precipitation quantiles with elevation and a reverse orographic effect for annual maximum precipitation of short duration, which is even enhanced for sub-hourly durations (Marra et al., 2021).
+Avanzi et al. (2015) - 40 observed increased variability in extreme-precipitation quantiles with elevation and a reverse orographic effect for annual maximum precipitation of short duration.

-This The complex nature of precipitation orographic enhancement means that some of its fundamental aspects are still poorly understood, especially across headwaters with complex terrain.
-This includes magnitude and seasonality of precipitation gradients, how they vary across the landscape during specific events, or how they interact with temperature and relative humidity to determine precipitation phase (Harpold et al., 2017; Avanzi et al., 2020a).
-These Such knowledge gaps are exacerbated by precipitation measurements in snow-dominated headwaters being prone to large errors, such as wind-driven undercatch and snow plugging (Rasmussen et al., 2012; Avanzi et al., 2014).
-These issues, issues that have progressively discouraged the deployment of measurement stations in snow-dominated regions unless frequent maintenance and ground truthing is performed - which is very rare due to its high costs and logistical constraints.
-Meanwhile, radar or satellite-based measurements in mountain terrain are challenged by complex topography, radar-beam shielding, and ground echoing (Germann et al., 2006).
+This complex nature of precipitation orographic enhancement means that some of its fundamental aspects are still poorly understood, especially across headwaters with complex terrain.
+This includes magnitude and seasonality of precipitation gradients, how they vary across the landscape during specific events, or how they interact with temperature and relative humidity

+- 45 to determine precipitation phase (Harpold et al., 2017; Avanzi et al., 2020a).
+These knowledge gaps are exacerbated by precipitation measurements in snow-dominated headwaters being prone to large errors, such as wind-driven undercatch and snow plugging (Rasmussen et al., 2012; Avanzi et al., 2014).
+These issues have progressively discouraged the deployment of measurement stations in snow-dominated regions unless frequent maintenance and ground truthing is performed - which is very rare due to its high costs and logistical constraints.
+Meanwhile, radar or satellite-based measurements in mountain terrain are - 50 challenged by complex topography, radar-beam shielding, and ground echoing (Germann et al., 2006).
 Despite substantial efforts in recent years to achieve more reliable precipitation measurements (such as the WMO SPICE initiative, see Nitu et al., 2018), the World's water towers (Viviroli et al., 2007b) remain largely ungauged.